International Baccalaureate (IB)

 Environmental Systems and Societies (S)

-Chemistry – which is taught in group 6
+Chemistry (H and S) – taught as an elective in group 6

 Group 5 Mathematics*